 Book: “Codependent No More” by Melody Beattie

-This resource is most helpful for someone with an anxious attachment who feels they have lost themselves in the relationship or cannot express needs without fearing their relationship will end.
+This book is most helpful for someone with an anxious attachment who feels they have lost themselves in the relationship or cannot express needs without fearing their relationship will end.

 Top takeaways from therapist Danae Kauffman